The National Museum of Military Vehicles has opened the Poolaw Building, the newest facility on its large campus southeast of Dubois, Wyo.

 Inside, guests will find an Assembly Room with high-tech audio and video and seating for up to 599, large enough for most conferences, conventions, meetings or major events.
 Also inside is The Canteen, a restaurant for guests, a commercial kitchen and administrative offices.

 New displays include the Karl Smith collection, a world-class, extensive review of U.S. bayonets, muskets and swords.

-The Canteen is open Wednesday - Sunday, 11 a.m. to 3 p.m.
-Guests can enjoy coffee, lunch and/or desert in our new restaurant.
+The Canteen, our restaurant, is open every day the museum is open from 11 a.m. to 6 p.m.
+Guests can enjoy coffee, lunch, dinner and/or desert in our new restaurant.

 Open Every Day 9:30 a.m. to 5 p.m.
 NOTE: The museum's hours will change starting October 2nd.
 We will be closed on Mondays and Tuesdays, but open Wednesdays through Sundays each week.
 The Canteen (restaurant) hours: 11 a.m - 6 p.m. every day the Museum is open.